 Senator Sessions.
-Well, in this article, I just found it to be a pretty good summary of some of the difficult choices we are wrestling with and you are having to deal with.
-I mean, you are not the commander in chief.
-Ultimately, the President Obama, the Commander in Chief, will decide how many troops are there.
+In this article, I just found it to be a pretty good summary of some of the difficult choices we are wrestling with and you are having to deal with.
+You are not the commander in chief.
+Ultimately, President Obama, the Commander in Chief, will decide how many troops are there.
 You will make a recommendation up through the chain, is that correct?